cdva291/pyslam/README.md

 * PyTorch (>= 1.4.0)
 * Tensorflow-gpu 1.14.0

 The installation process has been tested and proven successful on both Ubuntu 20.04 and Windows with the WSL2 distro Ubuntu20.04.
 To ensure a complete and proper installation, it is recommended to follow the guidelines provided in either CONDA.md or PYTHON-VIRTUAL-ENVS.md.
-I would recommend to install a fresh dualboot Operating System/ Virtual Machine/ WSL using Ubuntu 20.04 to avoid conflicts of packages and version.
+I would recommend to install a fresh dualboot Operating System/ Virtual Machine/ WSL using Ubuntu 20.04 to avoid conflicts of packages and versions.

 ---
 ## <a name="detectorsdescriptors"></a> Supported Local Features